-To the Board of Trustees of Niagara Children's Centre School Authority
+To the Board of Directors of Niagara Children's Centre School Authority

-Qualified opinion
+Qualified Opinion

-We have audited the consolidated financial statements of Niagara Children's Centre School Authority, which comprise the consolidated statement of financial position as at August 31, 2020, and the consolidated statements of operations, change in net assets, and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Niagara Children's Centre School Authority (the "School"), which comprise the consolidated statement of financial position as at August 31, 2021, and the consolidated statement of operations, consolidated statement of changes in net financial assets and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, except for the matter described in the Basis for qualified opinion paragraph, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Niagara Children's Centre School Authority as at August 31, 2020, and the results of its consolidated operations, change in net assets and cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion paragraph, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the School as at August 31, 2021, and its consolidated results of operations and its consolidated cash flows for the year then ended in accordance with Canadian public sector accounting standards.

-Basis for qualified opinion
+Basis for Qualified Opinion

 In common with many School Authorities, Niagara Children's Centre School Authority derives revenue from fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of Niagara Children's Centre School Authority and we were not able to determine whether any adjustments might be necessary to fundraising revenue, net revenue, financial assets and net financial position for the years ended August 31, 2020 and August 31, 2019, financial assets as at August 31, 2020 and August 31, 2019 and net financial assets as at September 1, 2019 and September 1, 2018.
-Our audit opinion on the financial statements for the year ended August 31, 2019 was modified accordingly, because of the possible effects of this scope limitation.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of Niagara Children's Centre School Authority and we were not able to determine whether any adjustments might be necessary to fundraising revenue, net revenue, financial assets and net financial position for the years ended August 31, 2021 and August 31, 2020, financial assets as at August 31, 2021 and August 31, 2020 and net financial assets as at September 1, 2020 and September 1, 2019.
+Our audit opinion on the consolidated financial statements for the year ended August 31, 2020 was modified accordingly, because of the possible effects of this scope limitation.

 We conducted our audit in accordance with Canadian generally accepted auditing standards.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Authority in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
+We are independent of the School in accordance with the ethical requirements that are relevant to our audit of the consolidated financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.